GT-EmoryMINDlab/rodent-whole-brain-preprocessing-recipe/README.md

 ## Prerequisite software
 1. FSL5.0, AFNI and ANTs--can be installed on a PC by following "SoftwareInstallation_fsl_afni_ants.txt"
-2. PCNN3d in Matlab (optional for mice brain preprocessing).
+2. PCNN3d toolbox in Matlab (optional for mice brain preprocessing).